 Decorating small spaces is always a tricky task.
 If you go over the top with your design, the place may end up looking smaller and crammed.
 And if you go too minimal, it may look lifeless.
 But with just the right design decisions and right products for small-space rooms, you can make the smallest of them look attractive and larger than they are.

-I have 11 tips that always work when decorating small places, and I have explained how to use them below.
+I have 11 decorating tips for small spaces that always work when decorating small places, and I have explained how to use them below.

 Pin images to read later!